 ARTICLE VIII - ORDER OF BUSINESS AT CLUB MEETINGS

 A. The Board shall plan at least one Club event each month and notify the club members through the JAGazette or electronic communication in advance of each event to be held.
-Club events shall include, but not be limited to a meal, wine tastings, technical sessions, Concours and drives.
+Club events shall include, but not be limited to a meal, wine tastings, technical sessions, Concours, Car Shows and drives.

 B. At each Club event there shall be an introduction of the members and guests in attendance, identification of the vehicle used by each member to attend the event as well as announcements and committee reports.
 Any member who does not drive a Jaguar to the event will be fined unless the vehicle had a mechanical problem and the broken part for that problem is brought to the event.
 Mention of the non-Jaguar vehicle make will result in the fine being doubled.
 The Board will set the amount of the fine at the first Board meeting of each year.